 The principal accounting policies applied in the preparation of these syndicate annual accounts are set out below.
+The policies have been consistently applied to all periods presented, unless otherwise stated.
 All amounts presented are stated in US dollars, being the syndicate's functional currency, and in thousands, unless noted otherwise.